internetarchive/warcprox/README.md

 - special handling for 304 not-modified (write nothing or write revisit record... and/or modify request so server never responds with 304)
 - ~~instant playback on a second proxy port~~
+- special url for downloading ca cert e.g. http(s)://warcprox./ca.pem
+- special url for other stuff, some status info or something?
 - browser plugin for warcprox mode
   * accept warcprox CA cert only when in warcprox mode
   * separate temporary cookie store, like incognito